ManimCommunity/manim/docs/source/contributing/typings.rst

   the typehint of the parameter should be ``typing.Mapping``.
 If it also supports ``__setitem__`` and/or ``__delitem__``, it should be marked as ``typing.MutableMapping``.

-* Typehinting something as ``object`` means that variable should only access methods that are accessable to every python object, like ``__str__`` and so on.
+* Typehinting something as ``object`` means that variable should only access methods that are accessible to every python object, like ``__str__`` and so on.
 On the other hand, literally any method can be called on a variable with the ``Any`` typehint - it's more freeing than the ``object`` typehint, and makes mypy stop typechecking the variable.
 Note that whenever possible, try to keep typehints as specific as possible.